MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `"system"`

-The number of rows to scroll at a time with the mouse wheel.
-This will override the system setting if the value is not zero or `"system"`.

 ## Window resize behavior

+When set to `true`, the window will snap to the nearest character boundary on resize.
+When `false`, the window will resize "smoothly".

 **Property name:** `snapToGridOnResize`